canonical/data-platform-libs/README.md

 - `database_requires` - a library that offers custom events and methods for requirer-side of the relation (e.g. wordpress)

+The charms from the `tests/integration` folder aren't meant to be used for anything beyond testing and example code.
+They serve as examples of how to use the charm libraries.

 ## Contributing

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this